The safety of taking pre-workout supplements on an empty stomach has been the subject of countless debates in the fitness world.

 How Taking Pre-Workout On An Empty Stomach Affects Your Body

-And since we’re already on the subject of food, don’t forget that experts recommend that you eat meals rich with all 3 macronutrients (protein, fats, and carbs) after working out to recover faster .
+According to insights from Healthline, don’t forget that experts recommend that you eat meals rich with all 3 macronutrients (protein, fats, and carbs) after working out to recover faster .

 Any Side Effects?